Imbirel/release-tracker/README.md

 ## About The Project

+The project uses Tailwind CSS v4.
+He is designed for Safari 16.4+, Chrome 111+, and Firefox 128+.
+If you need to support older browsers, please downgrade to v3.4 until your browser support requirements change.

 ### Built With

 - Vite (with Rolldown) v7.2.5
 - React v19.2
 - TS v5.9.3
+- Tailwind CSS v4.1.17

 ## Getting Started